sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 Title: Testing With Exceptions
 ---

+# Testing with Exceptions

+When following best practices of defensive programming, we often *want* to throw Exceptions for incorrect or invalid inputs.
+In this module, we will look at writing tests that *expect* and `Exception` to be thrown.

+--

 * TOC
 {:toc}

-# Testing with Exceptions

-When following best practices of defensive programming, we often *want* to throw Exceptions for incorrect or invalid inputs.
+--

 Consider testing our `withdraw` function specification.